daemonraco/toobasic/docs/models.md

 ## What is a Model in __TooBasic__?
 A good practice is NEVER to put real logic inside a controller, that must be inside some class in a common place where many controllers can access it.
-That's a __Model__, a class where you can store logics and use it from any controller in your site.
+That's a __TooBasic Model__, a class where you can store logics and use it from any controller in your site.

 ## Example
 For this page we are going to suppose an example where a service return the information of a user (based on an ID) and a controller that shows information of